emurillojr/Cplusplus/ReadMe-.txt

 Votes is either an N or a Y

 Lab 9
 You have been out hunting Zombies for over three weeks.
-You haven’t eaten for five days and are low on water.
+You havenâ€™t eaten for five days and are low on water.
 On your way home you come across a diner that offers only 2 meals.
 First meal is peanut butter and jelly sandwich and glass of water.
 The cost is $35.35.
 Second meal is a rib-eye steak, fries, vegetable and your choice of coffee or soda.
 The cost is $45.00.
 The tax is 1
-0% of the meal coast and the tip is based on the following:
-•	If the service was excellent the tip should be 20%
-•	If the service was good then the tip should be 15%
-•	If the service was fair then the tip should be 10%
-•	If the service as poor then the tip should be 5%
-You have $52.00 on you.
+0% of the meal coast and the tip is based on the following: â€¢	If the service was excellent the tip should be 20% â€¢	If the service was good then the tip should be 15% â€¢	If the service was fair then the tip should be 10% â€¢	If the service as poor then the tip should be 5% You have $52.00 on you.
 Also the proprietor of the diner will take ammunition instead of money.
 Ten rounds for a dollar.
 You have only 20 rounds left.
 Which meal can you afford?
 How much ammunition will you need to use, if any?
 You must use a function to determine the tip.

 Lab 10